v-fedoseev/v-fedoseev/README.md

 ### Hi there, I'm Vladimir 👋

-I'm an aspiring researcher studying Computer Vision.
+I'm a research assistant / master student, and I study Computer Vision.
 I'm also interested in Finance (common ownership) and Business (service design, consumer experience).
 I'm based in Germany and currently I am:

 🔍 A research assistant @ U of Oxford: parsing, data cleaning and exploratory analysis for a Finance project. (~100 million entries);